Nursing interviews

 The interview process is designed to help assess your suitability for a career in Nursing aside from academic excellence so that we can train students to become nurses who will embrace the values of the NHS including respect, compassion, resilience and commitment to quality of care.

 Following the submission of your UCAS application, your application is considered, and all suitable candidates are shortlisted and invited to interview.
-This takes place in the format of Multiple Mini Interviews (MMIs), where you will rotate around a series of stations, answering questions, and complete role play scenarios and written stations.
-Please see the below tabs which will detail more about the MMI format, and further information about the types of stations.
+This takes place in the format of an online interview.
+Please see the below tabs which will detail more about the interview format.

 How to Prepare

-Our MMI stations are likely to comprise a mixture taken from the following list, but the precise combination and scenarios being used will change on a day-by-day basis.
+We are using online interviews on Zoom this year for our nursing interviews, You will have a panel of 2 people ,our interview panels are likely to comprise a mixture taken from the following list, but the precise combination and scenarios being used will change on a day-by-day basis.
 The interviewers will be a mix of academic staff, clinical staff, and appropriately trained Nursing students.
-For some of your stations, an observer may be present, but this person will not participate in any aspect of the process.

-Examples of stations that you may be presented with are as detailed below:
+Examples of questions that you may be presented with are as detailed below:

 • Critical thinking